ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

   Whereas @James said:

-    I think the restrictions in this section should move up to the GBD Modeling section.
+    I think the restrictions in this section (`Model Assumptions and Limitations`) should move up to the GBD Modeling section.

     Also, perhaps we should have a section following the GBD section called `vivarium modeling strategy` which would include the scope and the